- Why Change?

 "CloudZero and Amazon’s CloudWatch Container Insights made it possible for us to go further, and easily track cluster costs based on actual consumption — which let us identify the applications consuming the most resources, and prioritize our engineering resources where we could leverage them the most." ― Matthew Jackson, DevOps @ Drift

-If you don’t already have CloudZero configured for your environment, visit https://app.cloudzero.com to create your account.
-Your first month is free and if your spend is under $1000 a month, CloudZero is free to use forever.
+If you don’t already have CloudZero configured for your environment, start a free trial and create your account.
 Once connected we will guide you through the setup process.

 You will need access to your primary AWS payer account and an account that has a Kubernetes or EKS cluster deployed.
 If you are unsure about how best to get started, click on our in product chatbot and we can help you out.
 Once connected (via our fully automated CloudFormation template) and you have AWS billing data flowing, you are ready to install Contain Insights